sourcecode347/anti-browser-ddos-protection/README.md

 Verified excluded bots (from trusted IP ranges) exceeding the configured limit (default: 100 requests per minute) are logged in the High Traffic Excluded Bots Log with their IP, User Agent, and timestamp.
 They are not blocked but monitored for high activity.

 = Can I manage trusted bot IP ranges? =
 Yes, you can configure trusted bot IP ranges in the **Bot IP Ranges** field in the admin panel (Settings > Anti DDoS).
 Enter ranges in CIDR format (e.g., 66.249.64.0/19), one per line.
 Duplicate ranges are automatically removed on save.
+You can export the list to .txt or import from .txt to append new entries.
 Update every 6 months.

 = Are static assets like CSS and JS rate-limited? = No, the plugin excludes common static assets (e.g., .css, .js, .jpg, .png) to prevent performance issues.